 - Whether the standard support the possibility for a Network Slice (S-NSSAI) to be associated to more than one group of Network Slices for which the access to the group of Network Slices are Mutually Exclusive from each other.

 - Whether it is possible to deploy an AMF Set which supports Network Slices that are mutually exclusive from each other.

+Editor’s Note: START of INTERIM Table for evaluation